tech-week-hackathon/hackathon-3rd-4th-roots/README.md

 - `marketValidator.plutus` – The CBOR representation of the marketplace validator script.
 - `PolicyID.plutus` – The CBOR representation of the minting policy.

-**Note:**
-- The **PolicyID.plutus** is generated without applying specific parameters.
+> - The **PolicyID.plutus** is generated without applying specific parameters.
 This allows flexibility to set parameters in the **off-chain code** dynamically, enabling the reuse of the validator in various contexts.
-- Ensure the generated CBOR files are copied to the appropriate directory in your SmartDB project (e.g., `/src/contracts`) for integration with your off-chain application.
+> - Ensure the generated CBOR files are copied to the appropriate directory in your SmartDB project (e.g., `/src/contracts`) for integration with your off-chain application.

 #### Example File Structure
 After generating and copying the CBOR files, your project structure should look like this: